 Antarctica was the last continent discovered by man.
 Early explorers reported sightings of the “unknown land in the south.”
 However, it wasn’t until 1821 that John Davis, an American sealer, set foot on the mainland.

-- Commercial sea voyages including shore visits (By far, this is the most popular option).
+- Commercial sea voyages including shore visits (most popular option)

 The International Association of Antarctica Tour Operators (IAATO) includes approximately 80 companies.
 It is a membership organization which regulates non-research travel to the region.

 Antarctica hosts such living organisms as bacteria, algae, fungi, protista, as well as certain species of plants and animals.

 Vegetation is of tundra type and only grows in some areas.
 Animals existing on the continent are mites, penguins, nematodes, seals, and tardigrades.

 Antarctica, as well as the Arctic region, is now suffering greatly from global warming.
 In 2013 the studies identified central West Antarctica as the fastest-warming region on the Earth.
 The strong warming effect also influenced the Antarctic Peninsula, where an ice shelf collapsed in 2002.